 Cochlear implant surgery

 Duke ear nose and throat experts evaluate severely hearing-impaired or deaf children and adults, perform advanced cochlear implant surgery, and provide long-term support to cochlear implant recipients.
-Here at Duke we performed some of the first cochlear implant surgeries in the U.S., and our research has contributed to major advances that have resulted in superior care and outcomes for patients like you.
+Duke surgeons performed some of the first cochlear implant surgeries in the U.S., and our research has contributed to major advances that have resulted in superior care and outcomes.

 Leaders in cochlear implant surgery